-Zimbabwe crisis: Key players
+Zimbabwe latest: Key players

-Zimbabwe crisis: Key players in power struggle
+Zimbabwe latest: Key players in power struggle

-Zimbabwean military generals say they are seizing control to take power away from "criminals" around President Robert Mugabe.
+Zimbabwean generals say they have seized control to take power away from "criminals" around President Robert Mugabe.

-The crisis comes a week after Mr Mugabe sacked his deputy, Emmerson Mnangagwa, in favour of his wife, Grace.
+The crisis came a week after Mr Mugabe sacked his deputy, Emmerson Mnangagwa, in favour of his wife, Grace.

-Army chief Gen Constantino Chiwenga explicitly threatened that the military would take action over such "purges" in the ruling Zanu-PF party on Monday.
+Army chief Gen Constantino Chiwenga warned on Monday that the military would step in and take action if such "purges" in the ruling Zanu-PF party did not stop.

 Who are the key players in this crisis?